James and Linda Mooney: ONAC’s Founders

 James Warren ‘Flaming Eagle’ Mooney, Linda Mooney, and Gary Tom, Piute Elder (pictured below), are the co-founders of Oklevueha Native American Church.

 James came to the medicine through an early morning telephone call with his tribal chief, Little Dove.
 After a long road of avoiding this path, but in his forties, James went through extensive training over ten years with many different medicine people.
 While practicing his medicine, James was called to serve at the Gunnison State Prison in Utah, to head up a program working with the incarcerated Native Americans, and Linda joined him there.
 Non-natives also participated in these ceremonies.
-He and Linda built a sweat lodge on the prison property and worked with these men one on one and in sacred Pipe Ceremonies to bring them back to place of balance.
+He and Linda facilitated sweat lodges on the prison property and worked with these men one on one and in sacred Pipe Ceremonies to bring them back to place of balance.
 Both James and Linda had a profound effect on the inmates in prison.

 Eventually, the Mooneys moved to south Utah County in Utah.
 There, even more people came to receive the healing benefits of the ceremonies.